 Platform Theatre Foyer Bar This bustling little bar with its communal tables is great for a pre-theatre drink.

-Notes Coffee Part coffee shop, part music venue, Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
+Notes Coffee Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
+In the evening, things take on a different note with cocktails, wine and craft beers.

-The café at Pancras Square Library The brand new St Pancras Library at Five Pancras Square has a handy café beside the youth zone and children’s library.
+The café at Pancras Square Library has a handy café beside the youth zone and children’s library.
 Great for a coffee, cake and snacks while you browse the stacks.

 King’s Cross Station The new Western Concourse is home to popular favourites such as Pret, Café Nero, Prezzo and Patisserie Valerie.